-The VC method was first introduced in 1987 by Harvard Business School Professor Bill Sahlman.
+The VC valuation method was first introduced in 1987 by Harvard Business School Professor Bill Sahlman.
 It works out pre-money valuation by first determining post-money valuation, using industry metrics.

-Since; ROI = terminal value / post-money valuation;
+ROI = terminal value / post-money valuation;

-Then; post-money valuation = terminal value / anticipated ROI
+Post-money valuation = terminal value / anticipated ROI

 Terminal value is the anticipated selling price for the company at some point in the future – assume 5 to 8 years as the average for early-stage equity.
 The selling price can be estimated by establishing a reasonable expectation for revenues in the year of sale and, based on those revenues, estimating earnings in the year of the sale.

 For example, a SaaS company with revenues of £20,000,000 upon exit might expect to have post-tax earnings of 15% or £3,000,000.
 Using available industry-specific price to earnings (PE) ratios, a 15x PE ratio for our SaaS company would give an estimated terminal value of £45m.

 Anticipated ROI: all investments must demonstrate the possibility of a 10-40x return (as per industry norms for early-stage investments), so let’s assume an anticipated ROI of 25x for this example.
 We can now use this information to calculate the pre-money valuation.

 Assuming our SaaS entrepreneur needs £500,000 to achieve positive cash-flow and will grow organically thereafter, we’ll need to calculate the pre-money valuation of this transaction in the following way:

 What if there is a need for subsequent investment?
 An easy way to adjust the pre-money valuation of the current round is by reducing this by the estimated level of dilution from later investors.